 Justification:

 Seamounts are rare islands of hard substratum and uniquely complex habitats that rise into bathyal and epipelagic depths.
 They tend to support endemic populations and unique faunal assemblages.
-Seamounts host complex coral and sponge communities comprised of species vulnerable to bottom contact fishing gears including trawls, gillnets, traps, bentho-pelagic trawls, etc. (Morato et al., 2004; Stocks, 2004).
-Consequently they are considered to be areas where VMEs are likely to occur.
-Seamounts are listed as areas with potential VMEs in both the UN General Assembly Resolutions (e.g., UNGA, 2006) and the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas (FAO, 2009).
+Seamounts host complex coral and sponge communities comprised of species vulnerable to bottom-contact fishing gear including trawls, gillnets, traps, benthopelagic trawls, etc. (Morato, William and Pitcher, 2004; Stocks, 2004).
+Consequently, they are considered to be areas where VMEs are likely to occur.
+Seamounts are listed as areas with potential VMEs in both UN General Assembly Resolutions (e.g. UNGA, 2006) and the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Seas (FAO, 2009).
 A portion of the New England Seamounts north of the WECAFC area is closed to bottom fishing by NAFO, although exploratory fishing is permitted there (NAFO, 2014).
-The area was identified as an EBSA by the North-west Atlantic Regional Workshop of the CBD (CBD, 2014) and the CBD Sargasso Sea Summary Report (CBD, 2012) considered by the eleventh meeting of the Conference of the Parties (COP 11) of the CBD also highlighted the high vulnerability of the New England Seamounts.
+The area was identified as an EBSA by the North-west Atlantic Regional Workshop of the CBD (CBD, 2014), and the CBD Sargasso Sea Summary Report (CBD, 2012) considered by the eleventh meeting of the Conference of the Parties (COP 11) of the CBD also highlighted the high vulnerability of the New England Seamounts.

-Physical Description:
+Physical description:

-The New England Seamounts are a 1 200-km-long chain of about 30 volcanic peaks in the North Atlantic extending from Georges Bank within the US EEZ, to the eastern end of the Bermuda Rise.
+The New England Seamounts are a 1 200-km-long chain of about 30 volcanic peaks in the North Atlantic extending from Georges Bank within the exclusive economic zone (EEZ) of the United States of America to the eastern end of the Bermuda Rise.
 The New England seamounts are in the New England – Corner Rise Seamount system (Shank, 2010).
-This area, referred to as the “New England hotspot”, is more than 3000-km-long.
-The spatial gap of approximately 300 km between the New England and Corner Rise Seamount chains arose through a pause in volcanic activity 83 million years ago (Shank, 2010).
+This area, referred to as the “New England hotspot”, is more than 3 000 km long.
+The spatial gap of about 300 km between the New England and Corner Rise Seamount chains arose through a pause in volcanic activity 83 million years ago (Shank, 2010).
 Named seamounts within the New England Seamount chain include: Allegheny Seamount, Asterias Seamount, Balanus Seamount, Bear Seamount, Buell Seamount, Gerda Seamount, Gilliss Seamount, Gosnold Seamount, Gregg Seamount, Hodgson Seamount, Kelvin Seamount, Kiwi Seamount, Manning Seamount, Michael Seamount, Mytilus Seamount, Nashville Seamount, Panulirus Seamount, Picket Seamount, Physalia Seamount, Rehoboth Seamount, Retriever Seamount, San Pablo Seamount, Sheldrake Seamount, Vogel Seamount.
-These fall almost entirely within the NAFO convention area or the US exclusive economic zone, except for Nashville Seamount which falls within the WECAFC convention area.
+These fall almost entirely within the NAFO convention area or the United States EEZ, except for Nashville Seamount, which falls within the WECAFC convention area.

-General Biology:
+General biology:

-These seamounts are rare islands of hard substratum and uniquely complex habitats that rise into bathyal and epi-pelagic depths.
-In general seamounts, owing to their isolation, tend to support endemic populations and unique faunal assemblages.
-Scientific studies indicate that seamounts’ summits and upper slopes can provide refugia for cold-water stony corals from ocean acidification as they lie in shallower waters then the surrounding sea bed with a higher aragonite saturation horizon (Tittensor et al., 2010; Rowden et al., 2010).
+These seamounts are rare islands of hard substratum and uniquely complex habitats that rise into bathyal and epipelagic depths.
+In general, seamounts, owing to their isolation, tend to support endemic populations and unique faunal assemblages.
+Scientific studies indicate that seamounts’ summits and upper slopes can provide refugia for cold-water stony corals from ocean acidification as they lie in shallower waters than the surrounding sea bed with a higher aragonite saturation horizon (Tittensor et al., 2010; Rowden et al., 2010).
 Coral and other hard-bottom VME indicators have been documented on these seamounts (Moore et al., 2001; Murillo et al., 2008; Watling et al., 2011).
-Splendid alfonsino (Beryx splendens) is the most abundant deep-sea fish species found in these seamounts (Durán Muñoz et al., 2005; Auster et al., 2005; Auster et al., 2010).
+Splendid alfonsino (Beryx splendens) is the most abundant deep-sea fish species found in these seamounts (Durán Muñoz et al., 2005; Auster et al., 2005; Auster, Moore and Saluk, 2010).

 Impacts:

-Seamount ecosystems are sensitive to anthropogenic disturbance because the fishes and invertebrates they are comprised of are mostly slow growing, long-lived, late to mature, and experience low natural mortality.
+Seamount ecosystems are sensitive to anthropogenic disturbance because the fishes and invertebrates they are comprised of are mostly slow-growing, long-lived, late to mature, and experience low natural mortality.
 Some exploratory fishing may have been undertaken on the New England Seamounts.
-Limited commercial fishing activity was observed on the New England Seamounts from VMS data from 2003-2007.
+Limited commercial fishing activity was observed on the New England Seamounts from VMS data from 2003 to 2007.